View Document Text

 government authorities requiring the closure of offices or other businesses, as well as a general economic

-funds it recommends, could be materially adversely affected by outbreaks in the near future.
+recommends, could be materially adversely affected by outbreaks in the near future.

 Regulatory Developments.
 The legal, tax, and regulatory environment worldwide in the financial industry is